One of the main things I talk to my clients about is their attitude to risk, after all, it’s an inherent part of investing.

 There is no such thing as risk-free investing.
 There is no ‘sure-thing’, regardless of what anyone tells you.

 I always make sure that my clients are fully aware of the risks associated with investing as part of my ‘Investing Masterclass’ session.
-Aside from the obvious market corrections that mean substantial losses, clients are often surprised to see how time out of the market, usually generated by fear, can also have an adverse affect on overall investment returns.
+Aside from the obvious market corrections that mean substantial losses, clients are often surprised to see how time out of the market, usually generated by fear, can also have an adverse effect on overall investment returns.

 Everyone wants to protect their assets as much as possible so an understanding of how we process risk can help us determine why we make certain financial decisions.